-Natural gas makes up 49% of power generation in Alberta, followed closely by coal.
-In Saskatchewan, hydro generates 44% of the power, followed by coal.
+Natural gas makes up 54% of power generation in Alberta, followed closely by coal.
+In Saskatchewan, electricity is produced from fossil fuels - approximately 41% from coal and 40% from natural gas.

 Fossil fuels still provide most of the power in Nova Scotia and Nunavut.